 The chemical industry is the manufacturing sector that will undergo the greatest overall growth from now until 2030, at an annual growth rate of 4.5%.

 This potential is an important attraction for investment.
-It is for this reason that FEIQUE (Spanish Chemical Industry Business Federation) and ICEX-Invest in Spain are collaborating for the promotion of Spain as destination for new International Chemical Projects and the dissemination of the Chemical Clusters Sites offer and Services
+It is for this reason that FEIQUE (Spanish Chemical Industry Business Federation) and ICEX-Invest in Spain are collaborating for the promotion of Spain as destination for new International Chemical Projects and the dissemination of the Chemical Clusters’ offer and Services.

-The report titled "Invest in Chemicals, Invest in Spain" (included as document in this section ) explains the many competitive advantages Spain has to offer as a whole, especially for potential industrial investors.
-The report was presented on 3 October at the Expoquimia 2014 fair.
+The report titled "Invest in Chemicals, Invest in Spain" explains the many competitive advantages Spain has to offer as a whole, especially for potential industrial investors.
+In fact the Industry with high penetration of multinational companies invested 12% of added value generated the industry in 2017. http://www.feique.org/invest-in-chemicals-invest-in-spain/

 It is the sector among all industries with the highest expenditure in technological research and development in Spain.

-According to the International Data Base FDI Markets, Spain Ranks 2nd destination for Research & Development projects and 5th destination for New Chemical projects of Multinationals in Europe (period 2004-2014).
+As a result the country is attracting a great number of innovative projects.
+According to the International Data Base FDI Markets, Spain Ranks 2nd destination for Research & Development projects and 5th destination for New Chemical projects of Multinationals in Europe (period 2004-2017).

 Spain is home to the largest chemical cluster in the Mediterranean area and southern Europe: ChemMed in Tarragona.
 Andalusia also has two large clusters in Huelva and Algeciras, while the Valencian Community and Murcia are significant chemical focus points in the Mediterranean.
 The north of Spain also boasts strategic points in the Basque Country, Cantabria and Asturias.
 Other important areas include Madrid, Aragon, Castile and Leon, and Castilla la Mancha.